Clark Capital’s Economic Gauges

-- Navigator® International Equity/ADR is positioned with 16.5% in emerging markets with the balance in developed economies.
+- Navigator® International Equity/ADR is positioned with 16.8% in emerging markets with the balance in developed economies and cash.

-- Britain, Canada, Ireland, and Japan are the strategy’s largest country weights, all between 10% and 15%.
+- Britain, France, Ireland, and Japan are the strategy’s largest country weights, all ranging between 8% and 16%.

-- Financials and Technology remain the portfolio’s largest sector weights.
+- Consumer Discretionary, Financials, Healthcare, Industrials, and Information Technology remain our largest sector weights.

 Taxable Fixed Income